|Blood Group Antigen Gene Mutation Database|

 Individuals lacking the expression of the Kidd blood antigen show a lack or reduced carrier-mediated urea transport and decreased ability for urine concentration (Sands et al. PMID 1498276)

-So far, the molecular basis has been documented for only a few alleles; among them many specify the JK null phenotype and fail to express the protein on the red cells.
-This phenotype is rare, and has been observed in Asia, Polynesia and Finland.Red cells of Jk(a-b-) individuals are resistant to lysis by 2M urea, and that finding can be used as a screening test for this phenotype.
-The two alleles that encode the common antigens JKA and JKB ( also known as JK 01 and JK 02, respectively) differ at nucleotide 838 ( JKA , GAC=D , JKB, AAC=N); because of some discrepancies in the reference sequences used in different publications the numbering of nucleotides may also differ; here the JKB sequence acc. no. NM_015865.5 (version5; as of June 12 2013, version 6 is used) is used as reference.Note that for a number of alleles, the publication record does not always include sequencing results of the epitopic region (JKAvsJKB)
+Among the documented variant alleles of SLC14A1 the majority encode the JK null phenotype and may fail to express the protein on the red cell surface.
+This phenotype is rare in world population, but has been observed in Asia, Polynesia, Finland and Japan.Red cells of Jk(a-b-) individuals are resistant to lysis by 2M urea, and that finding can be used as a screening test for this phenotype.
+The two alleles that encode the common antigens JKA and JKB ( also known as JK 01 and JK 02, respectively) differ at nucleotide 838 ( JKA , GAC=D , JKB, AAC=N); because of some discrepancies in the reference sequences used in different publications the numbering of nucleotides may also differ; here the JKA sequence acc. no. NM_015865.6 (version 6 ) is used as reference.Note that for a number of alleles, the publication record does not always include sequencing results of the epitopic region (JKAvsJKB)

 When searching for a particular allele, use "name" if DNA alteration is known or, if you wish to search by phenotype or the designation used by author, use "alias" (see "Details").

 New York, N.Y.10021